BZoennchen/Pages/_posts/2024-02-03-musical-interrogation-IV.md

 The authors correctly identify the space complexity of $$\mathcal{O}(k^2 D_q)$$ to be problematic for GPU computation and they reduce the complexity to $$\mathcal{O}(k D_q)$$ by exchanging space for re-computation.
 This is possible due to the structure of the tensor $$\mathbf{R}$$ which contains many equal values.

-To handly very long sequences, the authors use local attention {% cite liu:2018 %} by chunking the input sequence into non-overlapping blocks.
+To handle very long sequences, the authors use local attention {% cite liu:2018 %} by chunking the input sequence into non-overlapping blocks.
 Each block then attends to itself and the one before.

 ## Attention-Free Transformer

-Basically, the attention mechanism, regardless of the specifics, solves a routing problem, that it, which information is transported to the next layer of the neural network.
+Basically, the attention mechanism, regardless of the specifics, solves a routing problem, that is, which information is transported to the next layer of the neural network.
 Thus, it has a quadratic time and space complexity of $$\mathcal{O}(n^2)$$ where $$n$$ is our sequence length.
-Therefore, if you have limited ressources, it is hard to scale it to larger sequences.
+Therefore, if you have limited resources, it is hard to scale it to larger sequences.
-As with the local attention and other techniques, like the Linformer {% cite wang:2020 %}, Longformer {% cite %}, Reformer {% cite kitaev:2020 %}, and Synthesizer {% cite tay:2021 %}, and Performer {% cite choromanski:2022 %} there are ways to improve this but in principle the complexity will bite us eventually.
+As with the local attention and other techniques, like the Linformer {% cite wang:2020 %}, Longformer {% cite beltagy:2020 %}, Reformer {% cite kitaev:2020 %}, and Synthesizer {% cite tay:2021 %}, and Performer {% cite choromanski:2022 %} there are ways to improve this but in principle the complexity will bite us eventually.

 Now we enter in an era in deep learning where we question if we actually need the attention layers in the transformer!
 This was proposed in 2022.
 Instead of computing attention, *FNet* {% cite leethorp:2022 %} just mixes tokens according to the discrete Fourier transformation (DFT).
 First, a 1D transformation is computed with respect to the embedding and then another with respect to time.
-Amazingly even though there is no parameter to learn within the ``Fourier``-layer (which replaces the ``Head``) this strategy seems to work almost as good as the far more computational expensive task of learning all the required attention scores.
+Amazingly even though there is no parameter to learn within the ``Fourier``-layer (which replaces the ``Head``) this strategy seems to work almost as good as the far more computationally expensive task of learning all the required attention scores.

 The Fourier transform decomposes a function (in our case a discrete signal) into its constituent frequencies.
 Given a sequence $$x_0, \ldots, x_{N-1}$$, the discrete Fourier transform (DFT) is defined by

 $$X_k = \sum\limits_{n=0}^{N-1} x_n \exp\left( - \frac{2\pi i}{N} nk \right), \quad 0 \leq k \leq N-1.$$

-$$X_k$$ encodes the **phase** and **power** of frequency $$k$$ within the signal.
+$$X_k$$ encodes the **phase** and **amplitude** of frequency $$k$$ within the signal.

 *FNet* consists of a Fourier **mixing sublayer** followed by a feed-forward sublayer.
 Essentially, the self-attention sublayer of each transformer decoder layer is replaced with a **Fourier sublayer** which applies a 2D DFT to its